apache/superset/UPDATING.md

 ### Breaking Changes

+- [26331](https://github.com/apache/superset/issues/26331): Removes the deprecated `DISABLE_DATASET_SOURCE_EDIT` feature flag.
+The previous value of the feature flag was `False` and now the feature is permanently removed.

 ### Potential Downtime

 - [26416](https://github.com/apache/superset/pull/26416): adds 2 database indexes to report_execution_log and 1 to report_recipient to improve performance, this may cause downtime on large deployments.